 Who Is a Refugee?

 Each fiscal year, the United States accepts refugees from over 60 countries worldwide.
-This year, President Biden and Congress have raised the 2022 refugee cap to 125,000 individuals.
-Recently, most U.S. refugees come from the Democratic Republic of the Congo, Burma, Ukraine, Bhutan, Eritrea, Afghanistan, El Salvador, Pakistan, Russia, and Ethiopia.
+The current annual refugee cap is 125,000 individuals.
+In the last few years, most U.S. refugees have come from the Democratic Republic of the Congo, Syria, Myanmar, Sudan, Iraq, and Bhutan.

 Who Is Eligible for Refugee Status in the U.S.?